 We probably eat pasta once a week or at least a couple times a month.
 It’s quick and easy and time is one thing we are always running short on.
 I love making garlic bread to go with pasta, and it wasn’t until recently that I thought to add some seasoning to it.
 Why wasn’t I doing this before?!?
 It seriously adds so much to the bread, and it makes it soooo yummy!
 It only takes a few minutes and it’s well worth it.
-So far I have only used dry spices to make it, but I think once my herb plants start growing in the next few weeks, I will try using fresh herbs.
-I can’t wait!
+Serve this bread with this Easy Baked Mostaccioli for the perfect dinner!

 Slice up your fresh bread and lay it out on a baking sheet.
 Semi-melt your butter, and then add 3-4 tsp minced garlic, some oregano, thyme, basil leaves, salt and pepper to the butter.
 Then mash that together with a fork.
 Using a brush or knife, smear the butter mixture over the each slice.
 Then cook a few minutes under the broiler.
 Super easy!

 - 1 loaf Italian bread or other crusty bread

 - 4 TBS butter

 - 3-4 tsp minced garlic I like the pre-chopped kind